Emily Sams: International career

 In March 2017, Sams was called into training camp with the United States under-19 team for the first time, one of only two college players on the roster.
 In January 2018, she was called up to an under-20 training camp ahead of the 2018 CONCACAF Women's U-20 Championship but did not make the final roster.
 In February 2022, she was named to the under-23 squad for the 2022 Thorns Invitational.
 She returned to the under-23s to play in the Three-Nations Tournament hosted in Sweden in June 2022.

 In June 2024, Sams received her first senior national team call-up as a training player ahead of the send-off match for the 2024 Summer Olympics.
 The next month she was named as an alternate to the Olympic team after Lynn Williams came off the alternate list to replace Catarina Macario.
 She was named to the matchday squad for the final group stage game against Australia in place of the injured Tierna Davidson, and was again named in the 18 for the quarter-final against Japan, but was an unused substitute for both.
 Davidson returned for the semi-final.
 The United States won gold by defeating Brazil 1–0 in the final.
 Despite not playing in the Olympics or having made her international debut, Sams met the eligibility criteria for a medal by being named to a matchday squad.

 She made her international debut on October 27, 2024, starting and playing the full 90 minutes of a 3–1 friendly victory over Iceland in Nashville.

+On January 27, 2026, Sams captained the USWNT for the first time and scored her first international goal in a 5–0 friendly win over Chile.